Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 To mask text into an image, the encoder pastes text onto an image and saves it as edited.png and then compares that image to the original to produce hidden.png. hidden.png is just a combination of both original.png and edited.png but with the different pixels between the two slightly altered into the original through bit operations.

 Each pixel's color channel value ranges from 0 to 255, corresponding to 8 bits.
 By turning on and off these bits, we control which planes reveal the encoded information.
-For example, setting the rightmost bit (the least significant) to 1 would paint that pixel black on that plane in Stegsolve.
-If that bit were 0, it would be painted white.
+For example, setting the rightmost bit (the least significant) to 1 would paint that pixel white on that plane in Stegsolve.
+If that bit were 0, it would be painted black.
 As the bits get more significant (from left to right), the color becomes less sharp and the image becomes more visually distorted.

 For example: take pixel with bits, encoded in the red plane: <br/>